How to file a South Dakota annual report

 Consequences of not filing

 South Dakota doesn't tolerate late submissions.
-Miss your deadline by even one day, and you'll face a $50 late fee on top of your standard filing fee—except for nonprofits, which are not charged a late fee but risk administrative dissolution for non-compliance.
-Continued non-compliance can eventually affect your entity's good standing in the Secretary of State's records, which lenders, vendors, and buyers may check before doing business.
+Miss your deadline by even one day, and you'll face a $50 late fee on top of your standard filing fee, except for nonprofits, which are not charged a late fee but risk administrative dissolution for non-compliance.
+Nonprofit corporations are exempt from the late fee but are still required to file annual reports.

 If you remain delinquent, the Secretary of State may initiate administrative dissolution or revoke your authority to do business after providing notice and a 60-day window to resolve the issue.
 Once dissolved, limited liability protection generally continues during the winding-up period, although personal liability can arise if legal obligations are not correctly fulfilled.
-You also forfeit exclusive rights to your business name and can't sue, or sometimes even defend yourself, in South Dakota courts.

 FAQs about South Dakota’s annual report